MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

     Should it be moved into a separate article?
 -->

-The conversational reasoning for the bot, the bot-specific reasoning, is handled by a _bot_ class that implements a turn handler.
+The SDK defines a _bot_ class that handles the conversational reasoning for the bot app.
+The bot class has a turn handler and:

+- Recognizes and interprets the user's input.
+- Reasons about the input and performs relevant tasks.
+- Generates responses about what the bot is doing or has done.

 The SDK defines an _adapter_ class that handles connectivity with the channels.
 The adapter:

-- Receives and validates traffic from a channel.
-- Creates a context object for the turn.
+- Provides a method for handling incoming requests from and methods for generating outbound requests to the user's channel.
+- Includes a middleware pipeline, which includes turn processing outside of your bot's turn handler.
 - Calls the bot's turn handler and catches errors not otherwise handled in the turn handler.
-- Manages the actual sending of bot replies to the channel.
-- Includes a middleware pipeline, which includes turn processing outside of your bot's turn handler.

 Bots often need to retrieve and store state each turn.
 This is handled through _storage_, _bot state_, and _property accessor_ classes.
 The [managing state](bot-builder-concept-state.md) topic describes these state and storage features.

-You need to choose the application layer use for your app; however, the Bot Framework has templates and samples for ASP.NET (C#), Restify (JavaScript), and aiohttp (Python).
+The Bot Framework has templates and samples for ASP.NET (C#), Restify (JavaScript), and aiohttp (Python).
+However, you can choose to use a differ application layer your app.

 > [!div class="mx-imgBorder"]
 > ![A bot has connectivity and reasoning elements, and an abstraction for state](../media/architecture/how-bots-work.png)